France recalls its ambassadors to the US and Australia over new national security partnership - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Arlette Saenz, Kevin Liptak and Donald Judd contributed to this report.
+CNN’s Arlette Saenz, Kevin Liptak, Ellie Kaufman, Joseph Ataman and Donald Judd contributed to this report.

 Comments